I had the honour and privilege of performing a wedding ceremony at the weekend.

 This, however, put me right outside my comfort zone.

-They’re principles that are designed to help you in all of your future public speaking engagements and high-stake presentations.
+They’re principles that are designed to help you in all of your future public speaking engagements.

 I asked myself three questions: